Xavier Bertrand: Domestic policy

-Bertrand is considered as representative of France's moderate right.
+Bertrand is considered representative of France's moderate right.
+He was the best-placed traditional conservative in opinion polls for the 2021 Republican congress, but ended up in fourth place.

 In 2013, Bertrand led a group of fellow UMP politicians who joined forces with Europe Ecology – The Greens in trying to force a constitutional review of a new law introduced by the Socialist Party which expanded government powers to monitor phone and Internet connection data.
 However, in a blow to the campaign, UMP parliamentary group leader Christian Jacob later wrote to his colleagues that the group would not seek a legal review.

-In 2014, Xavier Bertrand advocated a "rewrite" or "repeal" of the law opening marriage to same-sex couples, indicating to Valeurs actuelles: "I can't resign myself to seeing the rules of filiation turned upside down to this extent.
+In 2014, Bertrand advocated a "rewrite" or "repeal" of the law opening marriage to same-sex couples, indicating to Valeurs actuelles: "I can't resign myself to seeing the rules of filiation turned upside down to this extent.
 I am against adoption by homosexual couples, PMA assisted reproductive technology and of course GPA surrogacy."
 He reiterated his opposition to same-sex marriage in 2017.

-Ahead of the 2022 elections, Bertrand defends liberal economic positions.
+Ahead of the 2022 elections, Bertrand defended liberal economic positions.
 According to Marianne magazine, he intends to position himself on the right of Emmanuel Macron.
 In particular, he wants to cut production taxes by half, believing that the measures undertaken in this direction by the government are insufficient.
 This project, which would represent a loss of 33 billion euros for the state, would be compensated "in particular by efforts on public spending"; it provides for a postponement of two years of the retirement age and a reform of the unemployment insurance system that would result in a tightening of the conditions of compensation for the unemployed.
 Has also promised the "re-industrialisation" of France and quotas on immigration.
 He has also run on an anti-technocratic message.